kadavilrahul/install_wordpress_on_lamp/other_tools/serve_index_html.md

  - If you remove/rename index.html, you should get a 403 Forbidden error (not a directory listing).

 5. Summary
- - Add a <Directory /var/www/html> block with AllowOverride All to your VirtualHost.
+ - Add a <Directory /var/www/your_site> or <Directory /var/www/html> block with AllowOverride All to your VirtualHost.
  - Reload Apache.
  - Use .htaccess to control directory index and disable directory listing.